Unveiling the Black Box: A Multi-Layer Framework for Explaining Reinforcement Learning-Based Cyber Agents: Conclusion

 \section{Conclusion}

 In this paper, we introduced a unified, multi-layer explainability framework for demystifying the decision-making of RL-based attacker agents in cyber environments.
 By combining MDP- and policy-level analysis, the framework offers fine-grained, temporally grounded insights into how adversaries explore networks, adapt, and exploit network vulnerabilities.
 Through experiments in CyberBattleSim, we demonstrated how the framework reveals strategy shifts, learning patterns, and decision inflection points often hidden in standard RL evaluations.
 Unlike prior post-hoc only or domain-specific work, our agent-agnostic approach generalises to defender agents, enabling unified interpretation of both offensive and defensive strategies.
 It equips red teams with visibility into how RL agents develop adversarial tactics and offers blue teams a powerful tool to interpret and counter evolving threats.
-This work lays the foundation for transparent, trustworthy, and operationally useful RL in cybersecurity. {While focused on adversarial cyber operations, our framework is readily applicable to other sequential decision-making domains, such as autonomous drone navigation, financial fraud detection, and critical infrastructure protection, where explainability and behavioural traceability are crucial.} Future directions include real-time integration, multi-agent extensions, and application in high-stakes AI safety contexts.
+This work lays the foundation for transparent, trustworthy, and operationally useful RL in cybersecurity. {While focused on adversarial cyber operations, our framework is readily applicable to other sequential decision-making domains, such as autonomous drone navigation, financial fraud detection, and critical infrastructure protection, where explainability and behavioural traceability are crucial.} Future directions include validating the usability and actionability of these explanations for human stakeholders (e.g., security analysts and RL developers), multi-agent extensions, and application in high-stakes AI safety contexts.

 \textbf{Intermediate Exploration Trajectory of the RL Attacker Under Partial Observability}

 To illustrate the agent’s behaviour in \textbf{\textit{CTF environment}} under partial observability, Tables \ref{956}–\ref{959} present four consecutive snapshots of its internal state at Episode 20, Steps 956 to 959.
 Each row corresponds to a node known to the agent at that step, and the columns represent key aspects of the agent’s perception and action space: